BA (Hons) in Acting

 If you do not fall under the Home (UK) definition, then you will be classed as an international student.

 International students coming to RADA on a full-time course of more than six months will require a Student visa before coming to the UK to start your course.
 Without the visa you will not be allowed to enter the UK.
-Please download our guide for more information.
+Please visit the UK Visas & Immigration website for further details.

 The definitions on this page are only a very brief summary and there are a number of exceptions to the conditions listed.
 For more detailed information, please refer to the UK Council for International Student Affairs guide.